Diesel Generators – What is Parallel Operation and Load Sharing in Tech Speak?

 It does however adjust the internal power factor at which a particular machine operates.
 For instance, an over-excited alternator will draw lagging current, whereas an under-excited alternator will draw leading current.

-The total load, comprising a KW or active component and a KVAR or reactive component, must be shared by the systems with respect to their normal ratings (the KVAR component is a function of the alternator excitation).
+This comprises of a KW or active component and a KVAR or reactive component.
+The KVAR component is a function of the alternator excitation.

-The KW component is adjusted by purely mechanical means and requires relatively fine speed control.
-It is advisable to fit a limited range governor to avoid “misuse” of the speed control, actuated from the distribution panels.
+The KW component is adjusted by purely mechanical means.
+This requires relatively fine speed control.
+A limited range governor fitted avoids “misuse” of the speed control, activated from the distribution panels.

 If a difference in excitation exists, then circulating currents will flow, limited only by the internal machine reactance.
-This current will appear as a zero PF leading or lagging current, dependent on the machine excitation, and will either subtract or add to the total current that each machine supplies.
-Reactive current, either leading or lagging, is by virtue of the 90° phase displacement quite commonly described as being in quadrature.
+This current will appear as a zero PF leading or lagging current, dependent on the machine excitation.
+Therefore will either subtract or add to the total current that each machine supplies.
+Reactive current, either leading or lagging is by virtue of the 90° phase displacement.
+Also quite commonly described as being in quadrature.
 Means must therefore be provided to sense this reactive current and limit it to an acceptable level, hence a quadrature droop kit.
 This comprises a CT (current transformer) and a burden resistor.

 The effect is more marked at 0.8 PF but only marginally so.
 At zero PF however, the additional voltage is in phase with sensing voltage, producing a much larger change.
-The artificially high voltage now seen by the sensing circuit causes the machine excitation to be reduced.
+The artificially high voltage seen by the sensing circuit causes the machine excitation to reduce.

-Sufficient voltage is produced to ensure that when full load current at zero PF is flowing, the terminal voltage will droop by 5%.
+Sufficient voltage is produced as the full load current at zero PF flows.
+Thus dropping the terminal by 5%.
 This should be sufficient to limit the circulating current to a satisfactory level, which in any case should not exceed 5% of the normal maximum current.

 In short, the machine supplying more than its share of the reactive current has its excitation reduced.
-As an under excited alternator draws less reactive current, the excitation balance and hence power factor balance is restored.
+As an under excited alternator draws less reactive current, the excitation balance and power factor balance restores.